Honoured10/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies all html files in current directory
+moves all filesbeginning with an uppercase letter to the directory /tmp/u